Solvice vector styles are available today! We’re still finalizing a few details, but they are now usable in your

 Limitations

-- Inflexibility - You cannot change much about raster tiles.
+While raster tiles are battle tested and supported pretty much everywhere, they also have some inherent limitations.- Inflexibility - You cannot change much about raster tiles.
 If you want to hide a certain layer, change the language of labels, or do just about anything else to alter the appearance of the tiles, you’re out of luck.

 - Scalability - Raster map tiles cannot be scaled up and down, meaning you need to send 4x as many pixels over the network for your maps to look good on modern “high DPI” displays.
 This problem also shows up when zooming in to a raster map as the tiles become blurry until the new ones are loaded.